the-nis-123/the-nis-123/README.md

 # Hi There 👋 thanks for Stopping By!
 ### I'm Kintu Denis <br>
 A frontend developer from Kampala Uganda.
-Passionate about this, I am endlessly building and breaking staff right here at my profile as my way to keep up with the ever-changing industry and technologies while developing professionally.
-Check out below what I am tinckering with right now and please consider joining me to creeate those two templates for the world
+Passionate about this, I am endlessly building and breaking staff right here as my way to keep up with the ever-changing industry and technologies while developing professionally.
+Check out below what I am messing around with currently.

 - I’m currently working on [OTCUST](https://spontaneous-hummingbird-039b34.netlify.app/), a content management system where one is capable of publishing blogs or articles, upload podcasts and videos or even sell digital products through the digital store features [check it out here](https://spontaneous-hummingbird-039b34.netlify.app/)